scassandra/scassandra-server/docs/java/overview.md

 So far we have tested Scassandra with the following drivers:

-* Datastax Java Driver 1
 * Datastax Java Driver 2
 * Datastax Java Driver 2.1

-The next Driver we intent to test with is:
+* Datastax Java Driver 3.0

+Support may be added in the future for:

 * Astyanax